davidf03/hcdocs/README.md

 The list of properties included is certainly not exhaustive, but it should suffice to direct any future additions.

 This order is to be applied per implemented [Property Class](#scss-file-structure-properties-classes).
-For information on implementing Property Classes, see [§FileStructure.Rules, p.5](#scss-file-structure-rules-property-classes) and [§FileStructure.GeneralStructureAndFormatting](#scss-file-structure-general).
+For implementing Property Classes, see [§FileStructure.Rules, p.5](#scss-file-structure-rules-property-classes) and [§FileStructure.GeneralStructureAndFormatting](#scss-file-structure-general).

 ###### <a name="scss-file-structure-properties-order-abstract"></a>Abstract